Kiruthick7/StadiumOPS/README.md

 ## Project Context

-Built at the **Google Agentic Premier League (Multicity)** — a Google-organized national hackathon across multiple Indian cities focused on building real agentic AI systems.
+Built during the **Google Agentic Premier League (Multicity)**, where participants were challenged to solve real-world operational problems using AI-powered systems.
 StadiumOPS reached **Top 15** out of participants across all city qualifiers.

 The hackathon theme: build an AI agent that solves a genuine operational problem in real time.
 Stadium operations were chosen for their scale, real stakes (crowd safety), and absence of any good existing tooling.